dwhall/HeyMac/README.md

 ### Frame Control

-The Frame Control (Fctl) field is always present and its value defines the presence or absence of the other fields in the header.
+The Frame Control (Fctl) field is always present and its value defines the presence, absence, size or type of the other fields in the header.

 ```
           7   6   5   4   3   2   1   0 (bit)